yasudakn/kubeflow-pipelines-clv/run/README.md

 # Starting pipeline runs

-There are three ways to trigger a KFP pipeline run:
+There are three ways to trigger runs of the example pipelines:
 - Using the Kubeflow Pipelines UI
 - Using the KFP SDK `kfp.Client()` API
 - Using the KFP CLI